How to Spend One Day in Joshua Tree National Park Itinerary

 See the Hall of Horrors

 Next, you will drive back down Barker Dam Road to Park Blvd, bringing you to the Hall of Horrors.
-This was one of the places I had wished I downloaded offline trail maps since there was no trail signage, however, the views were still lovely.
+This was one of the places I wished I had downloaded the offline trail maps since there was no trail signage, however, the views were still lovely.